sdondley/ClimateChangeChat/perl.md

 * Why Perl?
     * like English, it's my native language
     * I had difficultly getting an LSP set up with Perl and neovim
-        * Not a huge amount of documentation for it
+        * Not a huge amount of documentation for perl language servers
             * Stuff I did find was wrong or incomplete
                 * Some of it has since been updated
                     * thanks to my tireless efforts :)